Parts online for you!

 How often should I replace Caterpillar teeth?

-Tooth life varies from 200 to 1,000 plus operating hours depending on material type, operator technique, and tooth quality.
-Inspect weekly and replace at 70 percent wear.
+Tooth life varies from 200 to 1,000+ operating hours depending on material type and operator technique.
+In abrasive sand or rock, expect 200-400 hours.
+In soft dirt and clay, teeth can last 800-1,200 hours.
+Inspect weekly and replace at 70% wear.

 Can I mix genuine CAT teeth with aftermarket?